 Elise van Nederveen Meerkerk (1975) is an economic and social historian specialized in the history of labour relations, notably women’s and children’s work, colonial history and global history.
 In 2007, she obtained her PhD in Economic and Social History, on women’s work in the early modern Dutch Republic.
 Elise published in several leading economic and social history journals, such as the Economic History Review, Feminist Economics, and the International Review of Social History.
 She has directed several comparative labour history projects, on the history of textile workers, child labour, domestic workers, and sex workers.

-Currently, Elise works as Associate Professor at the Economic and Social History Department at Utrecht University, the Netherlands.
-Moreover, in June 2017, she was appointed special professor in the Comparative History of Gender, Work and Households at Radboud University Nijmegen.
+Currently, Elise works as Full Professor at the Economic and Social History Department at Utrecht University, the Netherlands.
+Moreover, from June 2017 to June 2020 she was special professor in the Comparative History of Gender, Work and Households at Radboud University Nijmegen.
 This special chair was enabled by the Unger van Brero fund.

 Among other things, she is member of the Advisory Board of the European Social Science History Conference, editor of the Research Data Journal for the Humanities and Social Sciences, and co-chair of the NWO Roundtable for Philosophy, Historical Science and Theology.
 Until recently, she was an Editorial Board member of Social Science History, the International Review of Social History, and the Scandinavian Economic History Review.
 She is also an Honorary Research Fellow at the International Institute of Social History (IISH) and member of the Steering Committee of the Clio-infra project.

 In the past, Elise led the NWO Vidi-project Industriousness in an imperial economy.
 Women’s and Children’s work in the Netherlands and the Netherlands Indies 1815-1940 at Wageningen University, the Netherlands.
 This project aimed to analyze the connections between the histories of women’s and children’s work in both parts of the Dutch Empire, and unravel mutual influences between metropolis and colony.
 See here for the synthesizing monograph of this finished project, Women, Work and Colonialism.